The London borough of Barnet has decided to trial rubberised asphalt when resurfacing its roads.

 A road in the London borough was recently resurfaced by Tarmac Kier Joint Venture the contractor responsible for highways maintenance and improvements across the borough, using granulated rubber from end-of-life recycled tyres.

 Tarmac’s ULTIPAVE R, a rubber-modified stone-mastic asphalt (SMA), uses warm-mix asphalt technology to achieve a reduced carbon footprint, typically 8% lower than the equivalent conventional SMA.

-Around 240 tonnes of rubber modified SMA was laid as part of a new surface course on Hill Top Road by the TKJV’s surfacing team in a single shift.
-The chosen surface used 35mm of 10mm rubber-modified SMA 40/60 with a polished stone value (PSV) 60 and incorporating steel slag aggregate, with rubber crumb added in place of fibres, and warm-mix binder.
+Around 240 tonnes of rubber-modified SMA was laid as part of a new surface course on Hill Top Road by the TKJV’s surfacing team in a single shift.
+The chosen surface used 35mm of 10mm rubber-modified SMA 40/60 with a polished stone value (PSV) 60 and incorporated steel slag aggregate, with rubber crumb added in place of fibres, and warm-mix binder.